FabricioLince/BehaviourEsolang/README.md

 - A child Node is evaluated falsy,
 - Or all children were evaluated truthy.

-Then the Sequencer Node is evaluted to the same value of its last child Node value.
+The Sequencer Node assumes the value of its last child Node.

 In another words, the Sequencer will be succesfull if all of its children are evaluated successfully, in order.

-For example, the following Sequencer will evaluate each addition and finally be evaluated to the value of the final addition:
+For example, the following Sequencer will evaluate each addition and finally assume the value of the final addition:

 `seq = (2+3; 5+9; 6+13)`